faithmawi/nhs-dev-docs/src/readme.md

 ## Before you start writing

-1. Make sure before you begin writing your document, that you copy and paste the following block of text to the very top of your document.
+1. Copy and paste the following block of text to the **top** of your document.

-2. Make sure that where it states "Your title", you change it to whatever you would like your title to be.

 ```
 ---